SajjadBrohi/javascript-30/README.md

-# javascript-30
+# JavaScript 30

+## Description:

+Building 30 things in 30 days using vanilla JavaScript (ES6+)

+No Frameworks × No Compilers × No Libraries × No Boilerplate

+## How to use

+To use any exercise, open the index.html in a browser.

-## Exercises from:
+## Credits

 JavaScript 30 (javascript30.com)

 By Wes Bos

-## Description:

-Building 30 things in 30 days

-No Frameworks × No Compilers × No Libraries × No Boilerplate

-## My Parts
+**My Parts:**

 Most of the HTML and stylesheets were preprovided except some.

 I wrote all the JavaScript.

-## How to use

-To use any exercise, open the index.html in a browser.